wmtorode/DropCostsEnhanced/README.md

     - NotActive: The default mode, Global difficulty patches are not applied at all
     - System: Difficulty is based on systemdef defined.
 This is functionaly the same as NotActive, but Global difficulty patches are applied
-    - Company: Difficulty is based on the value of your best fieldable units.
+    - Company: Difficulty is based on the value of the your deployed forces over the past X missions.
 Note: When this mode is active, the Difficulty Filter in the starmap will not work (biome filter still works)
     - Reputation: Difficulty is based on your standing with factions.
+    - LegacyCompany: Difficulty is based on the value of your best fieldable units.
+Note: When this mode is active, the Difficulty Filter in the starmap will not work (biome filter still works)

 *The below settings are only active when `diffMode` is set to something other than `NotActive`*